bmuellerhstat/rollback-scavenger-hunt/README.md

 Objective: In this repository, you will learn how to use the power of **Git** to _undo_ any changes you've made.

 This will be in the form of a scavenger hunt.
 Better than knowing _what to type_ is knowing **where to look** for _what to type_.

 ### How to begin

 1. In the top-right corner of this repository, you should see a **Fork** button.
 Click that.
 2. At the top you should now see **yourUserName/rollback-scavenger-hunt**.
 If you don't, try step 1 again.
 3. Click the green **Clone or download** button.
 Make sure it says SSH (not HTTPS), then click the clipboard icon to copy.
-4. In your cloud9 command line, at `~/workspace`, type `git clone URL`, where `URL` is the long link you just copied.
+4. In your IDE command line, at `~/github-learning/`, type `git clone URL`, where `URL` is the long link you just copied.
 You can just paste it in there.
 Make sure it says `git clone git@github.com:YOURUSERNAME/rollback-scavenger-hunt.git` before you press enter.
 5. Go ahead and `cd` into your newly cloned repo!
 6. Open `rollback.md` and use that file for all of the following directions.
+It is **extremely important** that you read and follow directions **VERY** carefully!

 ## Undo edits
 Go ahead and make some changes to `rollback.md`.
 Whatever you want.
 It doesn't matter.
 Add some text, delete some, change some, etc.

 Great!
 Now you've made some edits, but let's say you want to undo that.
 Here's your hint: type `git status`.
 Notice that `git` is giving you two hints:

 ```
 On branch master